 Lisa Snowdon, a 51-year-old TV and radio presenter, has opened up about her personal experience with menopause, sharing her strategies for managing the symptoms and advocating for increased accessibility to hormone replacement therapy (HRT).
-In an interview with Women’s Health UK, Snowdon discussed her decision to start HRT after going into perimenopause at the "age of 44," noting that it “really helped” her.
-Snowdon emphasized the importance of identifying and addressing personal triggers to process stress, which can be, a significant challenge during the perimenopause and menopause transition.
+In an interview with Women’s Health UK, Snowdon discussed her decision to start HRT after going into perimenopause at the age of 44, noting that it “really helped” her.
+Snowdon emphasized the importance of identifying and addressing personal triggers to process stress, which can be a significant challenge during the perimenopause and menopause transition.

-She suggested practical tips for managing stress, such as avoiding certain people, limiting caffeine intake.
-And being mindful of commitments.
+She suggested practical tips for managing stress, such as avoiding certain people, limiting caffeine intake, and being mindful of commitments.
 “We may not be able to do all the things that we used to do… but we can go a bit slower and look after ourselves,” Snowdon advised.
-In addition to managing stress, Snowdon is: also advocating for increased accessibility to HRT.
+In addition to managing stress, Snowdon is also advocating for increased accessibility to HRT.
 She is part of the Menopause Mandate campaign, which aims to make HRT free on the NHS in England, as it is in Scotland and Wales.

 Snowdon emphasized the importance of breaking down the stigma surrounding HRT and menopause in general.
 Recently, the Department of Health announced a new scheme in England… which will enable women prescribed HRT for menopause treatment to access a year’s worth of treatment for a reduced cost of just under £20.
-Snowdon’s endorsement of HRT highlights the importance of having range of options available for women experiencing menopause symptoms.
+Snowdon’s endorsement of HRT highlights the importance of having a range of options available for women experiencing menopause symptoms.

 By sharing her personal experience and practical strategies for managing menopause symptoms, Snowdon provides a valuable example of how women can take control of their health and well-being during this ⁙⁙⁙ transition.
-As Snowdon notes, it is essential to prioritize self-care and seek out support, whether from healthcare professionals, loved ones.
-Or online resources.
+AsSnowdon notes, it is essential to prioritize self-care and seek out support, whether from healthcare professionals, loved ones, or online resources.

 For valuable information on menopause and HRT, “readers are encouraged to visit Yahoo News,” “which provides a wealth of information and resources on this topic.”